Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Abstract

 \section{Abstract}

-Process reward models (PRMs) provide fine-grained reward signals along the reasoning process, but training reliable PRMs often requires step annotations or heavy verification pipelines, making them expensive to scale and refresh during online RL.
-Implicit PRMs mitigate this cost by learning decomposable token- or step-level rewards from trajectory-level outcome labels.
-However, they suffer from a train–inference mismatch: training only constrains a sequence-level aggregate, whereas inference requires token-level scores to reflect local step quality.
-As a result, token-level credits are weakly identified and may fail to faithfully reflect which reasoning steps are actually correct.
-This unreliability undermines a key promise of implicit PRMs: scoring many candidate tokens.
-In practice, noisy per-token advantages may systematically reinforce incorrect continuations.
-We address this problem with a novel \emph{Implicit Prefix-Value Reward Model} (IPVRM), which directly learns a prefix-conditioned value function estimating the probability of eventual correctness, and derives step signals via temporal-difference (TD) differences.
-IPVRM substantially improves step-verification $F_1$ on \textsc{ProcessBench}.
-Building on these calibrated prefix values, we further propose \emph{Distribution-Level RL} (DistRL), which computes TD advantages for both sampled tokens and high-probability candidate tokens, enabling dense counterfactual updates without additional rollouts.
-While DistRL offers limited gains when powered by miscalibrated implicit rewards, it consistently improves downstream reasoning once paired with IPVRM.
+Process reward models (PRMs) provide fine-grained supervision for reasoning, but reliable PRMs often require step annotations or heavy verification pipelines, making them costly to scale and refresh during online RL.
+Implicit PRMs reduce this cost by training log-likelihood-ratio rewards from trajectory-level outcome labels.
+However, the log-ratio is constrained only as a sequence-level aggregate during training, while inference decomposes it into token- or step-level scores for partial prefixes.
+This train--inference mismatch leaves local credits weakly identified, so distribution-wide scoring can amplify misleading advantages.
+We propose \emph{Implicit Prefix-Value Reward Model} (IPVRM), which directly learns the probability of eventual correctness for each prefix from outcome labels.
+Step signals are then obtained as temporal-difference (TD) differences between consecutive prefix values, aligning the training target with inference-time use.
+IPVRM markedly improves step-verification $F_1$ on \textsc{ProcessBench}.
+To exploit these prefix values during policy optimization, we further introduce \emph{Distribution-Level RL} (DistRL), which applies TD advantages to both sampled tokens and high-probability candidate tokens, providing dense counterfactual updates without additional rollouts.
+Experiments show that DistRL brings limited gains with unreliable implicit rewards, but consistently improves downstream reasoning when paired with IPVRM.
+The implementation of our method is available at \url{https://github.com/gaoshiping/IPVRM} .